General Social Agents: Conclusion

+The results were also robust to several alternative specifications and were consistent across different game structures.
+Because the games were randomly sampled under the assumptions stated in Section~\ref{sec:estimation}, these results are externally valid for the entire population of \TotalGames{} games.
+While we can only guarantee validity within this specific population and sampling distribution, the strong performance of theoretically motivated \aisub{s} across such a diverse set of strategic games suggests that similar approaches would likely generalize to alternative distributions and even other strategic games.

+Looking ahead, researchers could leverage this approach by identifying broad domains where they need predictions and can obtain training and validation data from representative subsets---even if there is substantial structural variation within the domain.
+Indeed, a key advantage of \aisub{s} is that they can make predictions in response to any setting expressed in natural language without any prior data.
+This is often not possible with traditional machine learning methods and economic models.

-Looking ahead, an exciting research direction would be to automate the theory-prediction-testing loop.
+Another exciting research direction would be to automate the theory-prediction-testing loop.
 Such a system would start with novel human data and relevant experimental settings, iteratively generate theory-informed candidate personas, optimize their parameters, and systematically evaluate their generalizability across samples.
-One can also imagine just starting with a novel setting, having an AI system actually search for the relevant training data and validation data, and then executing our approach.
+One can also imagine just starting with a novel setting, and then having an AI system actually search for the relevant training and validation data to execute our approach.
 Recent research supports the feasibility of these ideas \citep{Jackson2025Mixture,zhu2025ExplPredicting}.
 In particular, \cite{Manning2024Automated} demonstrate AI systems capable of automating the full social scientific workflow---from hypothesis generation to experimental simulation and data analysis.